samlawson1/news/README.md

 For the scope of this project I chose to stick with a single-label text classification model, but in the future I would like to try and utilize the AFinn score in some way.

-Once the model was built, it was tested with nearly 96% accuracy!
+Once the model was built, it was tested with a 95% accuracy!

 ![image](https://github.com/samlawson1/news/assets/52726406/2f94ac14-fafb-4c20-ba82-1e510ffd6e11)